renelarsson/taxi-duration-prediction/README.md

 3. **Production:**
    - Deploy using `.env.prod` and real AWS resources.
-   - Use `sam deploy --parameter-overrides ModelBucket=mlflow-models-rll-mlops-capstone ...` for production.
+   - Use `sam deploy --parameter-overrides ModelBucket=rll-models-prod ...` for production.

 4. **Switching environments:**
    - Change the `.env` file or deployment parameters.